Monster's Revealed Living in Lake Scugog

 Heather Reid

 Great pictures Sarah, Thanks for the great photos submitted by your dad for Great Canadian Female Anglers!
 Keep fishing!!
-Heather

 Xerxes Wania